Career Definition for an Intensive Care Unit Administrator

 A nurse practitioner is an advanced practice nurse (APN) who has completed additional education and training beyond what's required to become a registered nurse.
 Nurse practitioners have a graduate degree, either a master's degree, a Doctor of Nursing Practice (DNP) or a Ph.D., and have earned professional certification; additional licensing requirements may also apply.
 The duties of a nurse practitioner can vary by state.
 They typically provide primary medical care to patients, either independently or in cooperation with a physician.
 Nurse practitioners can examine patients, diagnose illnesses, and prescribe medicines, medical tests or treatments; they also refer patients to medical specialists as needed.
 Nurse practitioners commonly specialize in patient care to a specific population, such as children or the elderly.

-The BLS expects nurse practitioners to experience strong job growth, with an expected increase of 35% in employment from 2014-2024.
-The BLS reports that nurse practitioners earned median pay of $98,190 in 2015, and in 2014, nearly half worked in doctors' offices.
+The BLS expects nurse practitioners to experience strong job growth, with an expected increase of 36% in employment from 2016-2026.
+The BLS reports that nurse practitioners earned median pay of $103,880 in 2017 and nearly half worked in doctors' offices.

 Physician assistants also provide medical care to patients; they work under the supervision of a physician and can specialize according to the area of medicine in which their employing doctor practices, such as surgery, pediatrics or psychiatry.
 Physician assistants, or PAs, can diagnose illnesses or injuries, call for medical testing and evaluate the results, and give treatments.
 PAs earn a master's degree in physician assisting; they must also pass the Physician Assistant National Certifying Examination (PANCE).
 State licensing requirements also apply.
-The BLS projects that employment of PAs will increase 30% from 2014-2024; in 2014, nearly 60% worked in health practitioners' offices.
-The BLS also reports that PAs earned median pay of $98,180 in 2015.
+The BLS projects that employment of PAs will increase 37% from 2016-2026; in 2017, nearly 61,830 of these professionals worked in physicians' offices.
+The BLS also reports that PAs earned median pay of $104,860 in 2017.